Indian Point Energy Center

-Indian Point Energy Center (I.P.E.C.) is a three-unit nuclear power plant station located in Buchanan, just south of Peekskill, in Westchester County, New York.
+Indian Point Energy Center (IPEC) is a now defunct three-unit nuclear power station located in Buchanan, just south of Peekskill, in Westchester County, New York.
 It sits on the east bank of the Hudson River, about 36 mi north of Midtown Manhattan.
-The facility has permanently ceased power operations as of April 30, 2021.
+The facility permanently ceased power operations on April 30, 2021.
 Before its closure, the station's two operating reactors generated about 2,000 megawatts (MWe) of electrical power, about 25% of New York City's usage.
 The station is owned by Holtec International, and consists of three permanently deactivated reactors, Indian Point Units 1, 2, and 3.
 Units 2 and 3 were Westinghouse pressurized water reactors.
 Entergy purchased Unit 3 from the New York Power Authority in 2000 and Units 1 and 2 from Consolidated Edison in 2001.

 The original 40-year operating licenses for Units 2 and 3 expired in September 2013 and December 2015, respectively.
 Entergy had applied for license extensions and the Nuclear Regulatory Commission (NRC) was moving toward granting a twenty-year extension for each reactor.
-However, due to a number of factors including sustained low wholesale energy prices that reduced revenues, as well as pressure from local environmental groups and then-Governor of New York Andrew Cuomo, it was announced that the plant would shut down by 2021.
+However, due to a number of factors including sustained low wholesale energy prices that reduced revenues, as well as pressure from local anti-nuclear groups and then-Governor of New York Andrew Cuomo, it was announced that the plant would shut down by 2021.
 The plant permanently stopped generating energy on April 30, 2021.
 About 1,000 employees lost their jobs as a result of the shutdown.

-As a result of the permanent shutdown of the plant, three new natural-gas fired power plants: Bayonne Energy Center, CPV Valley Energy Center, and Cricket Valley Energy Center were built, with a total capacity of 1.8 GW, replacing 90% of the 2.0 GW of carbon-free electricity previously generated by the plant.
+As a result of the permanent shutdown of the plant, three new natural-gas fired power plants were built: Bayonne Energy Center, CPV Valley Energy Center, and Cricket Valley Energy Center, with a total capacity of 1.8 GW, replacing 90% of the 2.0 GW of low-carbon electricity previously generated by the plant.
 As a consequence, New York is expected to struggle to meet its climate goals.
+New York City's greenhouse gas emissions from electricity have increased from approximately 500 to 900 tons of CO2 per MWh from 2019 to 2022 as a result of the closure.

 Unit 3 currently holds the world record for the longest uninterrupted operating period for a light water commercial power reactor.
 This record is 753 days of continuous operation, and was set on April 30, 2021 for the operating cycle beginning on April 9, 2019.
 Unit 3 operated at or near full output capacity for the entire length of the cycle.
 This record was previously held by Exelon's LaSalle Unit 1 with a record of 739 continuous days, set in 2006.